zaphosting/docs/docs/vserver-linux-nextcloud.md

 ---
 id: vserver-linux-nextcloud
 title: "VPS: Installation of Nextcloud"
-description: Information on how to set up a Nextcloud server on your server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up a Nextcloud server on your server from ZAP-Hosting
 sidebar_label: Install Nextcloud
 services:
   - vserver